xyxj1024/xyxj1024.github.io/_posts/2022-07-17-march-attacks-seedlab.md

 Typically, the directional predictor takes advantage of the **Pattern History Table (PHT)**{: style="color: red"} for direction prediction (i.e. speculative decision about whether a conditional branch is taken or not).
 The BPU can operate in different modes:
 - In the one-level prediction mode, the branch address is the only information source to index the PHT entry.
-- In the history-based (two-level) prediction mode, a branch history buffer maintains the history of prior branch executions.<br />
+- In the history-based (two-level) prediction mode, a branch history buffer maintains the history of prior branch executions.<br>

 Modern processors generally choose a hybrid design that uses the one-level prediction to select PHT entry with a predetermined number of bits from the branch address and uses the history-based prediction to index into PHT with the branch address hashed by a **global history register (GHR)**{: style="color: red"}.
 The GHR is a shift register that keeps track of the most recent history among all branches executed on the core.